verifizieren/iGOAT/Dokumentation/Network Protocol Documentation.md

 ### Protocol
 ---
 The protocol consists of text commands sent as strings between the server and the client.
 Commands consist of the command followed by parameters, if required.
 The command and the parameters are separated by a colon.
-Parameters are separated by commas.
+Parameters are separated by commas *except* for relayed chat messages from the server (see below).
 TCP is used for most commands to ensure stable communication.
 UDP is used for time-sensitive information.

 Format: *command*:*parameter*s
 or: *command*

 Parameter Format: param1,param2,...
+Relayed Chat Format (Server -> Client): prefix:sender:message

 ### Commands
 ---